-- Participation in all modules is required. - Requirements for class attendance and make-up exams, assignments, and other work are consistent with university policies that can be found at this link.
+- Participation in all modules is required. - Requirements for class attendance and make-up exams, assignments, and other work are consistent with university policies that can be found at this link (Links to an external site).

 Late Work

 No late work is accepted unless the student meets one of the approved excused absences and has the required documentation.